Alabama Mercedes Benz plant workers file for union election, UAW says

 The SUV plant is the second to file an election petition with the National Labor Relations Board (NLRB) in recent weeks.
 Reuters previously reported that Mercedes workers in Alabama would file an election petition with the NLRB as soon as this week.

+The NLRB said it plans an April 15 hearing unless the sides agree on an election schedule.

-The UAW said a "supermajority" of the more than 5,000 eligible Mercedes workers at the plant signed cards to join the union.
+The UAW said a "supermajority" of 5,200 eligible Mercedes workers at the plant and a nearby plant in Woodstock, Alabama signed cards to join the union.
 The UAW hopes for a vote by early May.

+A Mercedes-Benz spokesperson said the automaker respects the right of employees to make a "choice whether to unionize and we look forward to participating in the election process to ensure" workers have access to information to make an informed choice.

 After securing record contracts for the Detroit Three - General Motors, Ford and Stellantis - UAW President Shawn Fain pledged to accomplish a goal the labor group has failed at repeatedly over the last few decades: welcoming a new automaker to its unionized ranks.